You’re logo is not your brand! This may come as a surprise to you. After all, when you think of Nike you naturally think of their famous swoosh.

-Although you may find yourself attracted to a person for any number of reasons, deep connections are based on shared values, interest, and authenticity.
+Although you may find yourself attracted to a person for any number of reasons, deep connections are based on shared values, interests, and authenticity.
 The same is true about your company.
 Deep lasting connections are made when customers and clients share values with you.
 That being the case, the better you define your values, act on them, and communicate about them, the deeper the connection.

 How Do You Do It?

 1. Act on what you say you value.